 Component Description (1) WLAN antennas (select products only) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(2) Internal microphones (2) Record sound.
-(3) Camera(s) (select products only) Allow(s) you to video chat, record video, and record still images.
-To use your camera, see Using a camera (select products only) on page 31.
+(2) WWAN antennas (select products only) Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
+(3) Internal microphones (1 or 2 depending on model) Record sound.
+(4) Camera(s) (select products only) Allow(s) you to video chat, record video, and record still images.
+To use your camera, see Using a camera (select products only) on page 29.
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 50 .
+For more information, see Windows Hello (select products only) on page 48 .
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
-(4) Camera light (select products only) On: The camera is in use.
+(5) Camera light (select products only) On: One or more cameras are in use.

-^{}The antennas are not visible from the outside of the computer.
+\The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.